Skip to main content

 Verdict

 Book Yong Chun Wan Ton Noodle if you want a concrete answer to the question of whether a $-tier hawker stall can justify a Michelin Bib Gourmand two years running.
-It can, and this one does.
+It can, this one does.
 For a first-timer to Singapore's hawker circuit looking to eat well without spending more than a few dollars, this Bukit Merah stall is one of the clearest yes-decisions on the island.
-The price-to-quality ratio is difficult to beat at this level, and the back-to-back Bib Gourmand recognition in 2024 and 2025 makes the case without needing further argument.
+The price-to-quality ratio is difficult to beat at this level, the back-to-back Bib Gourmand recognition in 2024 and 2025 makes the case without needing further argument.

 About Yong Chun Wan Ton Noodle